 A: Ankle braces should be worn post-recovery for anywhere from 1 to 10 weeks.
 Continue to use your support brace as long as you experience symptoms like swelling, pain, and instability.
 If symptoms last longer than 10 weeks, talk to your doctor immediately.

-A: While ankle braces and taping offer similar levels of support, braces have the extra advantage of being adjustable and easily to slip on and off.
+A: While ankle braces and taping offer similar levels of support, braces have the extra advantage of being adjustable and easy to slip on and off.
 Plus ankle braces don’t require users to shave their legs, and don’t irritate skin over the long-term.

 Get more information on all Vive Health products by talking to our customer service and product specialists.
 Call between 8:30am and 9pm EST daily at 1-800-487-3808 or email us at email@example.comSHOP ALL ANKLE BRACES